yulingtianxia/MessageThrottle/README.md

 perform immediately       ignore     ignore          ignore
 ```

 `MTModePerformLastly` performs the last message at end time.
-Please note that does not perform message immediately, the delay time could be `durationThreshold` at most.
+Please note that does not perform message immediately, the delay could be `durationThreshold` at most.

 ```
 MTModePerformLast: